stfc/janus-core/README.md

 ```

 This performs the same initial heating, before running a further 1000 steps (1 ps) at 300K.

+When MD is run with heating the trajectory ```NaCl-nvt-T20.0-T300.0-T300.0-traj.xyz``` and statistics ```NaCl-nvt-T20.0-T300.0-T300.0-stats.dat``` files will indicate the heating range and MD temperature (which may be different).
+With heating and MD trajectories/statistics within the same files.

 ### Using configuration files